pgm-lukaverv/frontend-stage-test/README.md

 1. Add some documentation in a README file

-Good luck, and may the force be with you!
+Good luck, and may the code be with you!